 In Germany, Gardasil® was replaced in 2017 by the ninefold vaccine Gardasil 9®, which was approved in 2014.
 The Robert Koch Institute classifies the new vaccine as safe as the previous one and thus draws the same conclusions as international surveys .
 So far, however, there are no studies comparing Cervarix® and Gardasil 9® with a placebo vaccination.

-The evidence is of overall moderate to high quality:
+The evidence was assessed by the authors of the review included.
+According to their assessment, the evidence is of overall moderate to high quality:

 - October 2019 (update of the accompanying text, update of the evidence)